rust-lang/rfcs/text/3390-dropck-obligations.md

 would be semver-breaking, so it can't be done with `Iterator`, but it could be useful for other traits.

-## Generalize to "bounds generics" or "associated bounds"
+## Generalize to "bounds generics" or "associated bounds" (or typestate?)

-This proposal limits itself to dropck semantics, but a future proposal could generalize these kinds of bounds to some sort of "bounds generics" or "associated bounds" kind of system.
+This proposal limits itself to dropck semantics, but a future proposal could generalize these kinds of bounds to some sort of "bounds generics" or "associated bounds" or "typestate" kind of system.